 The course surveys major developments in painting, sculpture and architecture from the civilizations of the ancient Mediterranean world, to the Middle Ages, Renaissance, early modern and revolutionary modern worlds in their political, social, philosophical, and religious contexts.
 Discussion, readings and writing stress the interpretive methods of the art historical discipline.
 Students will develop written and oral skills in visual analysis, learn to identify artistic styles, and apply the principal methodologies of art historical study.
 The course critically examines the narrative of western art history and investigates why particular works of art have been included.
-Meets the Critical Perspectives: The West in Time requirement.

 Prerequisite: No credit after Art History 100.

 |Fall 2018||Block 1||The Western Tradition from Ancient to Modern Times||Victoria Ehrlich||Packard Hall 23||16/0||09/26/2018|